 9Wood 3000 Series Acoustics and 5000 Series Perf Tiles create tuned resonant sound absorbers.
 This means they provide peak absorption at certain problematic (typically mid-range) frequencies.
 These products can achieve NRC ratings of up to .90 NRC.
 Higher NRCs usually require supplemental fiberglass backing.

 Because absorption is directly related to the percentage of open area in the ceiling, 9Wood Grille and Linear products can most easily achieve the highest NRC ratings.

 Diffusion, the scattering of reflected sound, can be achieved by means of a wood wave tile (a curved surface) or scattered by means of irregular surfaces like wood grilles or cubes.

 Diffusion can be highly desirable in spaces where sound needs to be more “live,” but problems with echo, ring and “slap” need to be avoided.
-Performance arts halls, houses of worship and lecture spaces are often served well be acoustic diffusion.
+Performance arts halls, houses of worship and lecture spaces are often served well by acoustic diffusion.

 Often a space will need a careful combination of absorption and diffusion to function as it should.
-By offering a variety of beautiful wood products that provide either absorption or diffusion, we strive to leave as many design options available to architect as possible.
+By offering a variety of beautiful wood products that provide either absorption or diffusion, we strive to leave as many design options available to the architect as possible.

 9Wood has a number of products acoustically-tested in a third-party lab.
 Check out our Acoustic Tests to see the downloadable reports.